reitermarkus/unsigned-xcode-development/README.md

 ## Install Saurik's ldid utility

-6. open Xcode preferences and select the "Downloads" tab
+1. open Xcode preferences and select the __Downloads__ tab
-7. click the "Install" button next to "Command Line Tools"
+2. install the __Command Line Tools__
-8. open Terminal on the OSX system where the application will be built
+3. open Terminal and execute the following commands:

 ```applescript